rukmanigopalan/adlsguidancedoc/Hitchhikers_Guide_to_the_Datalake.md

 One common question that our customers ask is if a single storage account can infinitely continue to scale to their data, transaction and throughput needs.
 Our goal in ADLS Gen2 is to meet the customer where they want in terms of their limits.
 We do request that when you have a scenario where you have requirements for really storing really large amounts of data (multi-petabytes) and require the account to support a really large transaction and throughput pattern (tens of thousands of TPS and hundreds of Gbps throughput), typically observed by requiring 1000s of cores of compute power for analytics processing via Databricks or HDInsight, please do contact our product group so we can plan to support your requirements appropriately.

 ### How do I organize my data?
-Data organization in a an ADLS Gen2 account can be done in the hierarchy of file systems, folders and files in that order, as we saw above.
+Data organization in a an ADLS Gen2 account can be done in the hierarchy of containers, folders and files in that order, as we saw above.
 A very common point of discussion as we work with our customers to build their data lake strategy is how they can best organize their data.
 There are multiple approaches to organizing the data in a data lake, this section documents a common approach that has been adopted by many customers building a data platform.

 This organization follows the lifecycle of the data as it flows through the source systems all the way to the end consumers – the BI analysts or Data Scientists.
 As an example, let us follow the journey of sales data as it travels through the data analytics platform of Contoso.com.